 Seminar on geopolitics and development trends

-In the geopolitics and development course, students focus on Mongolia’s path to political and economic development and the country’s current strategies for external relations and internal growth.
+In the geopolitics and development course, you will focus on Mongolia’s path to political and economic development and the country’s current strategies for external relations and internal growth.

 Mongolia’s diplomatic attempts to cultivate key international allies through its Third Neighbor Policy, and its engagement with China, Russia, the two Koreas, and Japan within the geopolitics of northeast Asia.